Andrea Goldsmith Young Scholars Award

 Annually, at the Communication Theory Workshop, or by request at GLOBECOM or ICC.
 No more than two awards will be given per year.

-Nomination packages consist of a one page nominating statement by the individual nominating the candidate, the candidate’s curriculum vitae and up to two letters of support (each no longer than a page).
+Nomination packages consist of a one-page nominating statement by the individual nominating the candidate, the candidate’s curriculum vitae, and up to two letters of support (each no longer than a page).
 All documents should be combined into a single pdf file.
 The nomination package can be submitted here.
-For 2022, nominations are due on July 1, 2022.
+For the 2024 award, nominations are due on December 15, 2023.
 Current CTTC Awards Committee members and CTTC leadership (chair, vice-chair and secretary) cannot be nominated.

 - Jia Ye for her contributions in the multiple areas within communication theory, such as reconfigurable intelligent surfaces (RIS) and non-terrestrial communications.